Eugene Thacker

-Eugene Thacker is an American philosopher, poet, and author.
-He is Professor of Media Studies at The New School in New York City.
-His writing is often associated with the philosophy of nihilism and pessimism.
-Thacker's books include In the Dust of This Planet (part of his Horror of Philosophy trilogy) and Infinite Resignation.
+Eugene Thacker is an American author.
+He is a professor of media studies at Parsons School of Design in New York City.
+His writing is associated with the philosophies of nihilism and pessimism.
+He is known for his books In the Dust of This Planet and Infinite Resignation.

-Early life and education
+Life and education

 Thacker was born and grew up in the Pacific Northwest.
-He received a Bachelor of Arts degree from the University of Washington, and a Master of Arts and Doctor of Philosophy in Comparative Literature from Rutgers University.
+He received a Bachelor of Arts degree from University of Washington, and a Master of Arts and Doctor of Philosophy in comparative literature from Rutgers University.
+Prior to teaching at The New School, he was a professor at Georgia Institute of Technology in the school of literature, media, and communication.